 Some of these will depend on the state and city where you live, so make sure you check your jurisdiction’s rules and regulations.

-You’ll be able to obtain a lot line adjustment application at the planning department for the county that you reside in.
+You’ll need to obtain a lot line adjustment application at the planning department for the county that you reside in.

-The simplest route to obtaining it is going to your planning department’s website and downloading it.
+The simplest route is to go to your planning department’s website and download it.

 The application itself is usually relatively easy to fill out, but both the legal descriptions and illustrations of the parcels will need to be completed and submitted on your behalf by a registered civil engineer or licensed land surveyor.

 You will also need to submit a number of other documents, including, but not limited to, the following:

 The planning department will then review the application and, hopefully, approve it by issuing a notice of decision.

 This approval may come with certain conditions that need to be met prior to finalizing the adjustment.

 It’s important to note that planning approval of a proposed lot line adjustment does not create the new boundary lines.